Blankstate1999/scherer_dataviz/Readme.md

-This is a repo for my R markdown notes and code from Cedric Scherer's 'Effective Data Visualisation'.
+This is a repo for my notes and code from Cedric Scherer's 'Effective Data Visualisation'.
 Available at: https://www.youtube.com/watch?v=swzFdMc6WPk&t=1373s.